NVIDIA/aistore/README.md

 > It is expected, though, that all AIS target machines are identical, hardware-wise.

 The implication is that the number of possible deployment options is practically unlimited.
-This section covers 4 (four) ways to deploy AIS on a single Linux machine and is intended for developers and development, and/or for a quick trial.
+This section covers 3 (three) ways to deploy AIS on a single Linux machine and is intended for developers and development, and/or for a quick trial.

 ### Local non-Containerized